 - Proximity to End Users: Google builds data centers in close proximity to large population clusters to ensure that its various services – such as Google Cloud, Gmail, Search, and YouTube – can respond quickly to end user demands

-- Workforce: available information technology and engineering workforce, as well personnel for roles in operations, maintenance, and security, are all critical for running data centers
+- Workforce: Available information technology and engineering workforce, as well as personnel for roles in operations, maintenance, and security, are all critical for running data centers

 - Land: Google requires available land parcels, comprising tens of acres – and often 100+ acres – in order to build-out each of its massive data center locations

 Once a data center location is chosen and land is acquired, then Google can commence data center construction.
-Overall, Google’s data center construction projects are generally multi-year developments with multiple phases, where the company acquires suitable land and buildings, constructs buildings, and secures and installs information technology infrastructure (e.g., servers).
+Overall, Google’s data center construction projects are generally multi-year developments with multiple phases, where the company acquires suitable land and buildings, constructs buildings, and secures and installs information technology infrastructure, such as servers.